Telma (TV channel)

-Telma (Macedonian: Телма Телевизија) is a private channel in North Macedonia.
+Telma (Macedonian: Телма) is a private television channel in North Macedonia.

 Programmes

-Telma was founded in September 1941.
+Telma was founded in September 1996.
 The current number of employees is approximately 150 (managing and editorial board, journalists, reporters, announcers, technical staff, marketing and administration) and there are also a large number of correspondents and external cooperators.
-One of the best things on this channel are the News broadcasting every day at 15:00, 18:30 and 21:40h (GMT +1).
+One of the best things on this channel is the News broadcasting every day at 15:00, 18:30 and 21:40h (GMT +1).
 Also the Italian Serie A is traditional broadcasting on TV Telma.
 Telma is one of the most viewed TV channels in North Macedonia.